kubernetes-sigs/kubebuilder/designs/helper_to_upgrade_projects_by_rescaffolding.md

 **Where**:

 - input-dir: [Optional] If not informed, then, by default, it is the current directory (project directory).
 If the `PROJECT` file does not exist, it will fail.
-- to: [Optional] If not informed then, it should be the current repository.
+- output-dir: [Optional] If not informed then, it should be the current repository.
 - no-backup: [Optional] If not informed then, the current directory should be copied to the path `.backup/project-name`
 - backup: [Optional] If not informed then, the backup will be copied to the path `.backup/project-name`
 - plugins:  [Optional] If not informed then, it is the same plugin chain available in the layout field